 Conflicts in Iraq, Syria and Turkey have unleashed a tangle of political and military organizations among the Kurds.
 DW explains who's who in a struggle that is shaping the Middle East.

 The estimated 25-35 million ethnic Kurds spread across Turkey, Iraq, Syria and Iran are at the forefront of multiple conflicts reshaping the Middle East.
-In Syria and Iraq, US-backed Kurdish forces are leading the fight against the so-called "Islamic State" (IS).
+In Syria and Iraq, US-backed Kurdish forces have led the fight against the so-called "Islamic State" (IS).

 However, "the Kurds" are riven by intra-Kurdish rivalries both within their respective states and across greater Kurdistan.
 As the United States backs Syrian and Iraqi Kurds, it has found itself in the middle of these rivalries and at odds with NATO ally Turkey.